remyjkim/remyjkim.com/bookshelf.md

 </div>

 <div class="quote-box">
   19. What does it mean to own something?
-Someone, idea? capital, memory, share of a company? crypto? time?
+Memory?
+Idea?
+Someone?
+Share of a company?
+Capital?
+Crypto?
+Time?
 </div>

 <div class="quote-box">
-  20. Why do people scam others even when they are directly benefiting?
+  20. Why do people scam others even when they are not directly benefiting?
 </div>

 <div class="quote-box">